-Berm maintenance sand was placed along a nearly 300 foot length of beach, between approximately 3 + 25 to approximately 7 + 25.
-Placement grades are visible in the profile data presented below, and represent 892 cubic yards of material placed during the maintenance operation.
+Profiles and topographic data were collected immediately before and after berm maintenance efforts.
+Berm maintenance sand was placed along a nearly 300-foot length of the beach, between approximately 3 + 25 to approximately 7 + 25.
 The base of placed material was at elevations greater than +5 feet at all locations, and had crest elevations around +12 feet, in conformance with the placement plan.